Marc J. Assael

-Marc J. Assael FIChemE CEng (born 5 August 1954) is a Greek Chemical Engineer and a professor of Thermophysical Properties.
+Marc J. Assael (born 5 August 1954) is a Greek Chemical Engineer and a professor of Thermophysical Properties.

 Career

 From 1995 to 1997 he was the Head of the Department of Chemical Engineering at Aristotle University of Thessaloniki, Greece, where he currently holds the position of Professor of Thermophysical Properties.
 In 1998 he was TEPCO Chair Visiting Chair in Keio University, Tokyo, Japan, and during 2007-2011 he was adjunct professor in Xi’an Jiaotong University, P.R.
 China.
-He is currently the Secretary of the International Association for Transport Properties, the Secretary of the International Organization Committee of the European Thermophysical Properties Conferences, and a Fellow of the International Thermal Conductivity Conferences (FITCc).
+He is currently the Secretary of the International Association for Transport Properties, the Secretary of the International Organization Committee of the European Conference on Thermophysical Properties, and a Fellow of the International Thermal Conductivity Conferences (FITCc).
+In 2023, during the 22nd European Conference on Thermophysical Properties, Prof. Marc J. Assael was honored with the Lifetime Achievements Award, for his longstanding and distinguished contributions to the field of thermophysics.